United4Surveillance/signal-detection-tool/README.md

   - `host` *(Scalar: String)* – Database server address (e.g., `localhost`).
   - `port` *(Scalar: Integer)* – Database port (e.g., `5432`).
   - `database` *(Scalar: String)* – Name of the database.

+Do note that there is no true database support right now!
+The DB related parameters are merely placeholders at the moment.
+To actually connect your own database to the tool, you will need to [define custom functions and apply monkey patching](https://gist.github.com/mlbach/0a75ffa695f81e0d777973d3928d9013).
+We plan to add full database support in the future.

 ##### **Analysis Parameters (`params`)** *(Mapping)*
 Defines key variables for analysis and signal detection.